Microshak/MicroNotes/Databases/Milvus.md

 ### Summary

 Milvus enables powerful hybrid search, letting you filter results by metadata fields in addition to vector similarity.
 This is essential for enterprise use cases where context, permissions, or business logic must be respected.

----

-### Next Steps

-Proceed to advanced recipes to learn about scaling, indexing strategies, and integrating Milvus with LLMs for retrieval-augmented generation.

 ## Recipe 6: Hybrid Search (Combining Vector and Scalar Filters)